telerik/winforms-docs/winforms-converter/overview.md

 * __Real-Time differences resolving__ - after the project is converted you can view the differences in Visual Studio.

-* __BackUp support__ - you can create a backup of the converted solution.
+* __Auto BackUp Support__ - by default the tool creates a project backup.
+You can find it in the project folder.

-* __Conversion Log__ - you can generate a conversion log which contains detailed information about the conversion process.
+* __Conversion Log__ - Conversion log is created when the process is completed.
+It contains a complete list of all converted files.

-* __Convert to a specific version__ you can choose to which version of Telerik UI for WinForms you want to convert.
+* __Convert to a specific version__ you can choose to which version of __Telerik UI for WinForms__ you want to convert.